 Trujillo is Peru's second largest city with just under one million people living in the metropolitan area.
 It is home to some spectacular pre-Inca archaeological sites, colourful colonial architecture, a couple of excellent museums and an enormous wholesale market.
-I will write separately and more generally about the city, but in this post I will showcase some of the wonderful people who work in the market and who I had the pleasure of meeting and photographing during my recent visit.
+This post showcases some of the wonderful people who work in the market and whom I had the pleasure of meeting and photographing during my recent visit.

 I have already written about some of the challenges of photographing people in Peru, but Trujillo was a very different experience to the rest of the country.
 People were more open to being photographed and not one person required payment.
 I must note that I had the superb assistance of a wonderful guide, Tali, who helped ease the way with the merchants, chatting with them a little about their stalls, families and experience before checking that they were OK with the camera.
 Thanks to Tali, the couple of hours I spent at the market were amongst the most enjoyable of my entire trip.